 Every material is selected on the basis of intended usage and required performance, such as light transmission in various parts of the spectrum, durability properties such as ability to withstand moisture, chemicals, heat and pressure, and its index of refraction.

-One of the key materials we offer is fused quartz.
-Fused quartz is often confused with fused silica.
+Fused quartz is one of the key materials we offer and is often confused with fused silica.

 Although the two materials are similar, there are differences.
 In this article, we’ll look at the properties of fused quartz, the properties it shares and distinctive differences with fused silica and some of the industries and applications in which it is used in its different forms.